knoahlr/physlab-calculator/README.md

 * **Equation** : Expression on which you wish to error propagate.
 * **Variables**: Specify differentiable variables, constants should not be included.

 Hitting the submit button launches the sample calculation window presented in Figure 2.
 Sample calculation variables includes both constants and variables.
 As seen by the example used.
-The **symbol a** was not specified as a varibles but still showed up in the sample calculation window.
+The ***symbol a*** was not specified as a varible but still shows up in the sample calculation window.

 ![Figure 2](articles/varWindow.PNG)